silum/astrokat-wiki/Observation-target-specification.md

 ### Target location

-Specials such as planets and satellites are simply
+Specials such as planets are simply
 `Sun, special`
 and not discussed further.